 - The pandemic is teaching us we take too much for granted.
 We realize more than ever the importance of our family and friends and how wonderful it is to be able to spend time with them.
 Some of us are unable to be with our loved ones and are staying in touch by phone and video calls.
 We realize how much we love our vulnerable family members and want to protect them.
 Many times we take our loved ones and friends for granted.
 We also take the abundance of material things in our lives for granted.
 Personally, these past weeks have made me appreciate my family more and realize the vast difference between what I want in terms of material things and what I need.
 I am thankful to have what I need.
 I updated my own estate plan last week so my family will have what it needs.

 - The pandemic is forcing us to slow down.
 Instead of spending our days rushing from appointment to appointment, many of us now have more time for self-reflection and to catch up on all the things we have been meaning to do.
 If you are stuck at home, you have time to reevaluate and retool.
 Use this time to relax and reinvent yourself.
 Take up a hobby or learn a language.
 As one person laughingly told me, this is the first time in history that lying on the couch all day watching TV can actually save lives!
 It's true.
 This social distancing time can save lives and protect your family.
-You can also finally get that estate plan in place you've been thinking about for months.

 The decision to get an estate plan for yourself and your loved ones is a no-brainer.
 If you're ready to get started, there are three easy ways to schedule an appointment: 1) you can fill out the contact form on this page; 2) you can call us at 704.508.4793; or 3) you can schedule your appointment online here.